 |CRITERIA | APPLICATION FORM | REPORT FORM | CONTACTS & LINKS | LIGHTING STANDARDS | DESIGNATED OBSERVATORY LIST|

-If you feel that your observatory represents a valuable astronomical resource, you may nominate it for consideration by the ASA as a 'Designated Observatory' using the Application Form.
-It is essential to make the strongest possible case by fully answering every question on the Application Form.
+If you feel that your observatory represents a valuable astronomical resource, you may nominate it for consideration by the ASA as a 'Designated Observatory' using the Application Form (in Word or PDF).
+It is essential to make the strongest possible case by fully answering every question on the form.

 Essential criteria if a facility is to be considered are: